-62012P-80-60 allows users to program the sequence for output in LIST MODE and V_STEP MODE.
+The 62000P Series provides LIST MODE and V_STEP MODE to program the sequence for output; also it has CP_TRACKING MODE to track constant power.
 LIST MODE has 10 Programs and each Program can add new sequences liberally that total 100 sequences are available for editing.
 V_STEP MODE provides a run time voltage program with the maximum of 99 hours 59 minutes and 59.99 seconds.